wharfkit/website/src/lib/docs/SessionKit/LoginPlugin.md

 ### Hooks

-The login lifecycle currently has 3 points which hooks can be established.
+The login lifecycle currently has 3 points at which hooks can be established.

 - `beforeLogin`: Occurs before the login request is processed by the [WalletPlugin](/docs/sessionkit/plugin-wallet).
 - `afterLogin`: Occurs after the login request is completed.

 These types are provided by the exported `LoginHookTypes` enumeration.
-Each hook type is either a mutable hook or an immutable hook, based on where in the lifecycle the hook is executed.
+Each hook type is either a mutable hook or an immutable hook, based on when the hook is executed.

 #### Hook Functions